 See the Char-Griller Trio at Amazon

 Landmann is a big name in the grilling world, and the 590135 Black Dog 42XT BBQ Charcoal Grill and Smoker certainly lives up to its reputation.
 This is a hefty piece of equipment, but there is a reassuring weight to it that gives the impression of quality and durability.

 The Dyna-Glo DGB730SNB-D Dual Fuel Grill features an adjustable tray that allows for simple temperature control.
 It starts up super fast, using an electronic pulse system similar to that of most home gas ovens.
 This product’s porcelain and enamel shell and impressive commercial-grade, stainless-steel grates will give you an idea of how these products are manufactured, and the high standards Dyna-Glo adheres to during the manufacturing and delivery process.
-You can check out our review of another Dyna-Glo smoker here.

 Another heavyweight, the Char-Broil Charcoal Gas 1010 46371542 Grill Combo, comes in at nearly 150 pounds.
-Its three burners allow for a variety of temperatures across the grate.
+Its three burners give a variety of temperatures across the grate.
 The best charcoal and LP grill/smoker combo features a cast iron structure that guarantees you’ll get many years of use out of it.
 The burners are made from stainless steel and, at 12,000 BTUs, they have the muscle required to give any type of meat a fast, hot cook.
 Of course, the heat can be turned down for a long, slow smoke that will provide a more complex flavor profile.

 You don’t need a designated smoke house or a hugely expensive home oven.
-A smoker/grill combo can be acquired for less than $400 and will provide many hours of pleasure in your back garden—and serve as an interesting topic of conversation over a couple homebrew beers or a nice glass of freshly-opened vino tinto.
+A smoker/grill combo can be acquired for less than $400 and will provide many hours of pleasure in your back garden—and serve as an interesting topic of conversation over a couple of homebrew beers or a nice glass of freshly-opened vino tinto.